Share

 The Court found that the core purpose of the bylaws was regulating rent increases, being something fundamentally different than business licensing.
 The Petitioners successfully argued that the City’s right to regulate businesses was limited to areas not already regulated by a senior level of government – in this case the Province via the Residential Tenancy Act.

-The case was argued by Evan Cooke, who was assisted in his preparation by Nathalie Baker.
+The case was argued at all levels of court by Evan Cooke, who was assisted in his preparation by Nathalie Baker and Ryan Parson.

 Download the full case here.